SilvanTeufel/SideScroller3D_ReadMe/README.md

 Controller:
 - ControllerBase (Your Soul)
+- CameraControllerBase (Child of ControllerBase)
 - UnitControllerBase (Soul of the UnitBase)
 - ExtendedUnitControllerBase (Extends the Soul of the UnitBase for the ExtendedUnitBase)
-- MouseBotControllerBase (Soul of the MouseBot)
+- MouseBotControllerBase (Soul of the MouseBot)(Not Implemented yet, will be setup in coming Patches)

 GameMode:
-- ComponentGeneratorGameMode (Can be used for Random Level Generator and Mob-Spawning - see LevelTwo)
+- ComponentGeneratorGameMode (Not Implemented yet, will be setup in coming Patches)

 Hud:
 - HUDBase